Why Wise Aging?

 Looking for a Wise Aging Facilitator for your Community?

-If you are an individual or an organization (synagogue, church, social service, women’s organization, etc.) seeking to host a Wise Aging group, and would like to speak with me about being your facilitator, please reach out to me through the contact page on this website.
+If you are an individual seeking to create a Wise Aging Cohort with a group of colleagues and/or friends, or if you are part of an organization (synagogue, church, social service, women’s organization, etc.) seeking to create a Wise Aging group, and would like to speak with me about being your facilitator, please reach out to me through the contact page on this website.
 I look forward to hearing from you.

 “Entering the third chapter of life can be both enriching and confusing as we attempt to “birth ourselves” into our older years.
 With the skills akin to a midwife, Elana brings compassion, deep presence, honesty, knowledge, acceptance, and humor to guide us to explore our authentic selves and to address whatever joys, pains, or obstacles we may bring to this transition.
 The space she creates is sacred, our deep sharing a form of healing and connection.
 My life is forever changed by being part of this group.”